 Fortification strategies depend on the specific food product being fortified, but are usually part of an effort to reach whole populations in a certain geographic area.
 Targeted iron fortification programmes also exist.
 An example is cereal-based complementary foods that have been fortified with iron, which would be targeted to young children over six months of age after exclusive breastfeeding.

-Iron deficiency and anaemia are linked to a range of longer-term outcomes, including low birth weight, maternal and neonatal mortality, and poor cognitive development in children.13 and the risk of iron
+reduced iron deficiency anaemia Iron deficiency and anaemia are linked to a range of longer-term outcomes, including low birth weight, maternal and neonatal mortality, and poor cognitive development in children.13 and the risk of iron deficiency by